williamyang1991/Rerender_A_Video/README.md

 #### Simple mode

-Set the arguments in command line.
+Set the options via command line.
 For example,

 ```shell
 python rerender.py --input videos/pexels-antoni-shkraba-8048492-540x960-25fps.mp4 --output result/man/man.mp4 --prompt "a handsome man in van gogh painting"
 ```

 The script will run the full pipeline.
-A work directory will be created at `result/man` and the result video will be output to `result/man/man.mp4`
+A work directory will be created at `result/man` and the result video will be saved as `result/man/man.mp4`

 #### Advanced mode

-Set the arguments in config file.
+Set the options via a config file.
 For example,

 ```shell
 python rerender.py --cfg config/van_gogh_man.json
 ```

 The script will run the full pipeline.
-We provide some examples of config in `config` directory.
-Most arguments in config is same to arguments in WebUI.
-Please check the explanations in the previous section.
+We provide some examples of the config in `config` directory.

-Different to WebUI, you can directly set the fine-tuned SD model in config.
+Most options in the config is the same as those in WebUI.
+Please check the explanations in the WebUI section.

+Specifying customized models by setting `sd_model` in config.
 For example:
 ```json
 {
   "sd_model": "models/realisticVisionV20_v20.safetensors",